AkesSpur/AkesSpur/README.md

 # 💫 About Me:
  Hey!
-I’m Akes, a Full-Stack Developer specializing in PHP! 💻✨<br><br>🌐 Tech Stack: PHP, Laravel, HTML, CSS, JavaScript, MySQL<br><br>🚀 I love building dynamic web apps and creating awesome user experiences!
+I’m Akes, a Full-Stack Developer specializing in PHP! 💻✨<br><br>🌐 Tech Stack: PHP, Laravel, HTML, CSS, JavaScript, React, MySQL<br><br>🚀 I love building dynamic web apps and creating awesome user experiences!
 When I’m not coding, you’ll find me gaming or diving into tech podcasts. 🎮🎧<br> <br>🎮 When I'm not coding, you can find me gaming with friends! <br><br>🌟 Let’s connect and collaborate! 🤝<br>

 # 💻 Tech Stack: